 - Goucher College is a selective, private, all gender, liberal arts college dedicated to providing a multidisciplinary, international education, and it is the first college in the nation to make study abroad an undergraduate degree requirement.

-- Located in Baltimore, Maryland, Goucher is just 10 miles north of downtown guaranteeing our students plenty of opportunities for fun outside the classroom.
+- Located in Baltimore, Maryland, Goucher is just 10 miles north of downtown, guaranteeing our students plenty of opportunities for fun outside the classroom.
 Despite its urban environment, Goucher is a green oasis, surrounded by 287 wooded acres, streams, and walking trails.